 Sahar Muradi, Poetry Programs Director/Project Co-director

-Sahar Muradi coordinates the poetry programs at City Lore and assists with the education programs.
-She is co-editor, with Zohra Saed, of One Story, Thirty Stories: An Anthology of Contemporary Afghan American Literature and co-founder of the Afghan American Artists & Writers Association.
-She is the recipient of an Asian American Writers’ Workshop Open City Fellowship, the Himan Brown Award in Poetry, and a Kundiman Poetry Fellowship.
+Sahar Muradi is the Director of Poetry Programs at City Lore and Associate Director of Education programs.
+She is the author of [ G A T E S ] and co-editor, with Zohra Saed, of One Story, Thirty Stories: An Anthology of Contemporary Afghan American Literature.
+She is the recipient of the 2016 Stacy Doris Memorial Poetry Prize and twice recipient of the Himan Brown Creative Writing Award in Poetry, as well as of fellowships from Kundiman and the Asian American Writers’ Workshop.
 Sahar has an MFA in poetry from Brooklyn College, an MPA in international development from New York University, and a BA in creative writing from Hampshire College.

 Dr. Steve Zeitlin, Founding Executive Director